wrlpeake/ruby-TTT-starter-project/README.md

 ## Testing

-1. Run `bundle exec rspec exec` for one run of the test suite
+1. Run `bundle exec rspec spec` for one run of the test suite
 2. Run `bundle exec guard` to start the test watcher